 Composer and Witching Hour performer, Rachel Grimes, will discuss how women’s historical documents inspired her latest multimedia composition, The Way Forth.
 Iowa Women’s Archive librarian, Anna Tunnicliff, and Stanley Museum of Art curator, Vero Smith, will facilitate this conversation about creative expression and archival sources.
 It is free and open to the public.
-Presentation and Discussion
+This event is free and open to the public.

 The Way Forth, a new folk opera and film from Rachel Grimes, encompasses lush layers of voices and orchestrations in an experiential, non-linear investigation highlighting perspectives of Kentucky women from 1775 to today.

-A comedy showcase featuring Meredith Kachel, Cameron Gillette, and Arish Singh
+A comedy showcase featuring Arish Singh, Meredith Kachel, Cameron Gillette, Spencer Loucks, Aloe Mean, and Nancy/Eric Persoon.

 Cleveland’s Obnox is a modern day punk legend.
 While he spent time playing in several bands in the ’90s, it’s the years since the turn of the decade that has seen Lamont “Bim” Thomas releasing forward thinking punk music at a furious rate, with eight albums and countless EPs and singles.